estela-ramirez/playersAPI/docs/players.md

 ## Notes

-if the playerID does not exist, returns an empty dictionary
+if there are no players, returns an empty dictionary

 ```json
 {}